 The Ingredients

-- Olive oil: Use a high-quality extra-virgin olive oil for the best flavor and health benefits and create a silky mouth-feel.
-Avocado oil would also work.
+- Olive oil: Use a light, fruity, extra-virgin olive oil for the best flavor.
+Avocado oil also works.

-- Lemon juice: Fresh lemon juice is best (and even a little zest if preferred).
-Lime juice could also be used.
+- Lemon juice: (or lime juice) Fresh lemon juice is best (and a little zest if preferred).

-- Spice: Add a pinch of red pepper flakes or even a drizzle of chili-infused olive oil.
+- Spice: Add a pinch of red pepper flakes or sub olive oil for chili-infused olive oil.

 Please read the recipe card below for the full ingredients list, measurements, complete recipe method, and nutritional information.

-- Add all the ingredients to a food processor and blend for 20-30 seconds.
-A blender will also work, but it’s harder to scrape out at the end because of the narrower base.
+- Add all the ingredients to a food processor (or blender) and blend for 20-30 seconds.
+Stop to scrape down the sides as needed.

-You can then either use the avocado basil pesto immediately or transfer it to a glass jar to store in the fridge for later.
-Enjoy!
+Use the avocado basil pesto immediately or store it in the fridge for later.

-- Grains: Add a small amount of this avocado basil pesto to boost the flavor of any grain-based side like rice, bulgur, farro, couscous, quinoa, etc.
+- Grains: Stir the avocado basil pesto sauce into rice, bulgur, farro, couscous, quinoa, etc.

 FAQs